dddrrreee/cs140e-20win/labs/8-device-interrupts/PRELAB.md

    2. The helper routines to do GPIO interrupts.

    3. Reading through the ESP8266 PDF files in `docs/`.
+You need to read the examples file to see how to setup the ESP as a tcp server and sending/receiving tcp packets.
+The other documents have more commands (we have an old version of the chip I bought off ebay, so some of these won't work).
 ----------------------------------------------------------------------------
 ## A cycle-based software uart